Benetti: Sale to Azimut

 Lorenzo died in 1980 and the company fell into financial difficulties until 1984, when it was purchased by Paolo Vitelli, the owner of Azimut, who renamed it Benetti Shipyard.
-In 1988, Benetti built a ship to challenge for the transatlantic Blue Riband award but its efforts proved unsuccessful.
+In 1988, Benetti built a ship to challenge the transatlantic Blue Riband award but its efforts proved unsuccessful.
 The company is now part of the Azimut I Benetti group, also owner of Fraser Yachts.

 Shipyards

 Viareggio shipyard

 Viareggio is the historical shipyard, in 1990 Benetti took over the 47,000sq m Lusben yard to allow the construction of both the Azimut range up to 100 ft, and the composite Benetti range and in 1997 was vastly expanded to 10000 m2 to allow indoor building of yachts up to 70 m.
 In 2003 was acquired the area of the SEC yard which went bankrupt in the previous years in order to expand the production.

 Fano shipyard

 The company purchased the Siar-Moschino yard in Fano in 1998, taking the total capacity to 44000 m2.
 The yard has a 60 m wharf in the port.